 The typical penalty for a first offense of any of the above is a diversion program, a \$180 fine and 10 hours community work program.
 The maximum penalty for a first offense is 60 days in jail and a \$500 fine.

-Note: These are only for information.
+For information purposes only.
 State sanctions are subject to change by the Florida Legislature.

-registrar.fsu.edu/bulletin/undergraduate/ information/university notices
+registrar.fsu.edu/bulletin/undergraduate/ information/university\notices

 Florida State University Health Risks of Illicit Drugs